nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
 - If Marcy is not Interrupted
   - Fargo - TurnBlue Lynx
-    - If Flap after Turn Blue
+    - If Flap occurs after Turn Blue
       - Marcy - Cat's Cradle (Level 2 IceBlast if you have it)
       - Lynx - Get to Level 2
       - Fargo - 1's to recover Lynx to Stamina 7 (This never needs to hit)
       - Lynx - CurePlus
       - Fargo - Defend
       - Lynx - IceBlast Tyrano
+      - Marcy - Get to Level 7
   - Marcy - FrogPrince
   - Lynx & Fargo - 2 / 2 / 3 until Tyrano Dies
 - Use the Heal with Consumables Option